Scenes of Bohemian Life

 Scenes of Bohemian Life (original French title: Scènes de la vie de bohème /fr/) is a work by Henri Murger, published in 1851.
 Although it is commonly called a novel, it does not follow standard novel form.
 Rather, it is a collection of loosely related stories, all set in the Latin Quarter of Paris in the 1840s, romanticizing bohemian life in a playful way.
 Most of the stories were originally published individually in a local literary magazine, Le Corsaire.
 Many of them were semi-autobiographical, featuring characters based on actual individuals who would have been familiar to some of the magazine's readers.

-Illustration by Joseph Hémard from Scènes de la vie de bohème, Paris, 1921.

 Original publication

 The first of these stories was published in March 1845, carrying the byline "Henri Mu..ez".
 A second story followed more than a year later, in May 1846.
 This time Murger signed his name "Henry Murger", spelling his first name with a "y" in imitation of the English name, an affectation he continued for the rest of his career.
 A third story followed in July, with the subtitle "Scènes de la bohème".
 The same subtitle was used with 18 more stories, which continued to appear on a semi-regular basis until early 1849 (with a long break in 1848 for the revolution in Paris).